Strategic charging infrastructure

 Full technical guidance for implementing the 2023 regulations.

-• CPO: Interpret rules for implementation.
+• Charge point operators: Interpret rules for implementation.

 • Other stakeholders: Use to monitor partner compliance and customer experience standards.